 Should athletes bring gifts for their host families?

 Athletes are encouraged to bring gifts for their host families.
 Hosts are extending themselves for an entire week and will appreciate an inexpensive thank you.
-Suggested gifts include gift certificates to places such as Blockbuster or Starbucks or a unique gift from your city.
+Suggested gifts include gift certificates to places such as Starbucks or a unique gift from your city.

 What meals and assistance, such as laundry, can the athletes expect from their hosts?